Tutorial: How to create a Minesweeper game Follow

 💡 The number of squares on the board together with the number of mines will determine the level of difficulty that the game will have, so you can adjust the difficulty by playing with the values of these two options.

-- Time limit: You can establish a maximum time that you want to give the users to finish the puzzle (30 to 300 seconds).
+- Time limit: You can establish a maximum time that you want to give the users to finish the game (30 to 300 seconds).

 In the "Instructions" tab you can upload an image to explain to users the steps they must follow to play.

-Finally, in the "Test the game" tab, you can test the puzzle before publishing, and make changes if necessary.
+Finally, in the "Test the game" tab, you can test the Minesweeper before publishing, and make changes if necessary.

 5. Customize the score screen